UCBerkeleySETI/breakthrough/GBT/README.md

 The search for extraterrestrial intelligence attempts to answer one of humanity's oldest questions: Are we alone in the Universe?
 Breakthrough Listen's program of public code and data seeks to engage the world in this quest.
 The long-sought signal may in fact already be hiding in our publicly-available dataset, and you may have the skills to help us find it.

-We welcome those with technical skills in signal processing, machine learning, and related areas to help us in our goal of removing the haystack of RFI while not throwing away the needle, the ETI signal for which we search.
+We welcome those with technical skills in signal processing, machine learning, and related areas to help us in our goal of removing the haystack of RFI while not throwing away the needle, the technosignature for which we search.
 While we don't have the resources to provide personalized support to those who are just getting started with learning Python or data processing, if you make some progress with our data using modern analytics tools, we'd love to hear from you at bsrc@berkeley.edu.

 *Steve Croft, March 2019*